Teni17/Team8project-/README.md

 Installation:

 Prerequisites:
-Must have installed git, MongoDB, Express JS, React JS, and Node JS
+Must have installed git, MongoDB, Express JS, React+Vite JS, and Node JS

-Add-ons:
-There are no specific add-ons for this project.
+Backend Add-Ons:
+cors - for frontend and backend communication dotenv - for process.env values pdfkit - for pdf generation bcryptjs - for password encryption jsonwebtoken - for user authentication

+Frontend Add-Ons:
+react-dom - for root configuration react-router-dom - for browser routing and configuration date-fns - for date formatting

-Installation Steps: (incomplete)
+Installation Steps:
 1. Download code
-2. bundle install
+2. Bundle install the above add-ons
+3. node server.js to run the backend
+4. npm run dev to run the frontend

 Functionality:
 Once the application is installed, there are a few things you can do.
 Firstly, the user must log in/sign up.
 A username and password will be associated with your account.
 Use these credentials to log in.
 A user can add food items and update the inventory in-app.
-Choose the "add food" option and input the information (type, quantity, expiration date).
+Choose the "Add Donation" option and input the information.
+Click Submit to add it.
 A user can generate a report containing information about the current inventory.
-Choose the "create report" option and download the file.
+Choose the "Generate Report" option and download the file.
-A user can update the inventory, pulling information from all relevant entities.
-Choose the "update inventory" option and choose "OK".
+A user can view, filter, and search the inventory.
+Choose the "View Inventory" option and select desired filter/search options.

 Known Problems:
-There are no currently known problems, as development has just begun.
+Some items in the inventory were added before we made a Schema change, so when downloading a report, some values will be undefined.
+This is expected, and it only occurs for the older donations.
+All newer donations will properly display.
+At the end of development all old donations will be deleted.

 Contributing:
 1. Fork it!
 2. Create your feature branch: git checkout -b my-new-feature
 3. Commit your changes: git commit -am 'Add some feature'
-4. Push to the branch: git push origin my-new-feature
+4. Push to the branch: git push --set-upstream origin my-new-feature
 5. Submit a pull request :D

 Additional Documentation - Sprint Reports